byu-oit/frontend-template-nuxt/README.md

 ## What this contains

-This templates includes the initial setup and scaffolding you need to create a frontend application in our custom stack.
+This template includes the initial setup and scaffolding you need to create a frontend application in our custom stack.
 It includes the following:

 - [BYU Browser OAuth Implicit](https://github.com/byuweb/byu-browser-oauth-implicit) package preconfigured.
 There is also a custom Nuxt plugin that adds the bearer token to `$axios` for use throughout your project.
 - Graceful error handling including network errors and authentication errors.
 A `v-dialog` is created presenting the error to the user.